 During his senior campaign in 2011, he was named a first-team NAIA All-American and the Mid-South Conference Player of the Year as he batted .356 and drove in 74 runs which was the best in the conference and sixth-best in the country.
 Butler also slugged .611 with 10 home runs and 21 doubles that season as SSU went back to the NAIA Tournament for the first time since 2000 and just the third time in program history.
 He finished his two years with the Bears with a .348 batting average, .599 slugging percentage, 40 doubles and 21 home runs while driving in 126 runs in 121 games.
 He was an honorable mention All-American in 2010.
 He was also a first-team All-Conference performer during both of his seasons.

 Butler is currently playing with the Southern Illinois Miners, an Independent Professional Baseball team which competes in the Frontier League.

-AJ Gomez joins the Shawnee State Baseball coaching staff for the 2014 season as a student assistant after finishing his playing career with the Bears in 2012.
+AJ Gomez joined the Shawnee State Baseball coaching staff for the 2014 season as a student assistant after finishing his playing career with the Bears in 2012.
 A native of Spring, Texas, Gomez transferred to Shawnee State after beginning his collegiate career at Texas State.
 He joined the Bears in the spring of 2011 and finished his playing career in the following spring.

 In his initial season with the Bears, Gomez was a member of the Bears’ MSC Tournament Championship squad which advanced to the NAIA Regional Tournament.
 The following season, Gomez helped lead the Bears to the MSC Tournament Championship game before they finished as the MSC Runner-Up.
 Over his two seasons, Gomez batted .287 in 115 at-bats.
 He finished with a .359 on-base percentage and .960 fielding percentage over the course of 48 career games.
 In the classroom, Gomez was selected as an MSC Scholar-Athlete following the 2011 season.